roundtriangle2/sixma-rest-test/example/sixmaresttest/README.md

 so I chose to handle it was plain text.

-More improvements can be made such as server side validation, rejecting non-authenticated requests, safe ssn handling procedures, logging, etc, but I believe the current implementation is sufficient for this demonstration
+More improvements can be made such as server side validation, rejecting non-authenticated requests, safe ssn handling procedures, logging, etc., but I believe the current implementation is sufficient for this demonstration

+In the case of the table used for queries I opted for using a single one, since I do not know how this table will be related to other ones in the database, or if this definition will allow for data redundancy in other tables.
+The data types for the columns where defined in such a way to allow leeway for future changes in some columns , however given  full sample of the type of data that was going to be inserted one could fine tune the data types in such a way that no space is wasted.